CEREBEL-USB: USB to MIDI Converter

-In one my quests for the ultimate electronic LIVE set rig, I decided to attempt the impossible!! xD… Now, seriously, this project is one of the most interesting, simple yet difficult that t I´ve ever encountered.
-Because life is hard, but full of beauties… Feeling inspired today… :)
+In one of my odysseys to find the definitive Live set, I decided to try the impossible!! xD… Now seriously, this project is one of the most interesting, simple yet difficult projects I’ve ever come across.
+Because life is hard, but full of beauties… I feel inspired today… :)

-Like many of you, I´ve been bombarded in the last few years with inexpensive DJ, studio and esoteric USB-MIDI controllers.
-They are those gig friendly devices full of beautiful LED´s, knobs, buttons… problem is that 90% of the time, these devices had nothing more than a USB so they are useless to me.
+Like many of you, I have been bombarded in recent years with affordable DJ controllers, studio or esoteric USB-MIDI controllers.
+I’m talking about those live friendly gadgets, full of beautiful LEDs, potentiometers, buttons… the problem is that 90% of them, they don’t have more than a USB connector so they are useless for me.

-It´s sad, but the truth is, that today’s market is focused on laptop DJ´s & Live with computers and minimal setup, no offense but these limitations make people like me, who don´t use a laptop on stage, unable to enjoy the cheap, transportable and useful devices in our setup….
+It’s a shame, but the truth is that the current market is very focused on DJs and live shows with a laptop and a minimal setup, without offending anyone, but these limitations make people like me, who don’t use a laptop on stage, unable to enjoy these affordable, transportable and useful gadgets in our setup…

-Modular synthesizers, analog modules, old computers, retro video games or circuit bent machines could benefit from a little device like this.
+Modular synthesizers, analog modules, old computers, retro video games or circuit bending devices can all benefit from a small device like this.

 USB to MIDI:

-I have a friend who is studying engineering and programming, so we talked about this idea of turning USB MIDI devices in to standard MIDI with a 5 pin connector.
-He doesn´t understand why I keep wanting to avoid computers, so we had an argument… not bad but you know… again, I was alone in the darkness of deep coding…
+I have a friend who is studying engineering and programming, we were talking about this idea that I have to transform devices with USB MIDI to a standard 5-pin Din connector.
+He doesn’t understand my obsession with avoiding the computer, so we argue… nothing dodgy but you know… again, I was alone in the dark of dense coding…

-Happily for me I found enough information around the net on how to use Arduino as a host device and started to try things around, different controllers, keyboards, joysticks, wiimotes…
+The good thing is that it was relatively easy to find enough information on the Internet about how to use Arduino as a Host and I started to try things that I had around like controllers, keyboards, joysticks, wiimotes…

-It´s a fun project because is not limited just to listen to USB-MIDI devices but also other USB devices like cameras, Wiimote controllers, bluetooth devices, keyboards, mouse, joysticks and any USB device in general, so it´s fun to experiment with weird and affordable devices.
+It’s a fun project because you’re not limited to listening to USB-MIDI devices but other USB peripherals like cameras, Wii controllers, USB devices, keyboards, mice, joysticks and definitely anything with USB, so it’s good for experimenting with strangers. and cheap gadgets.

-One of the most simple and exciting features of CerebelUSB is that it includes built-in HUB functionality, which means that you can connect a cheap USB-Hub and increase the inputs of USB devices.
-This sounds obvious but it means a lot when you think of the device as a MIDI MERGE unit, where all the USB MIDI devices that you plug in the inexpensive HUB are instantly merged in to a single MIDI output.
+One of the most basic but exciting features of the CerebelUSB is that it has HUB functionality, which means nothing more and nothing less that we can use these cheap USB multipliers to increase the number of USB device inputs.
+This may sound obvious but it means a lot when you think of it as a MIDI MERGER, where all USB-MIDI devices are instantly merged into a single MIDI output.

-At first I built a test prototype which was small, but made me reconsider shrinking this project down to it´s minimum size.
-The whole point of this for me is to be able to use devices that are light and small in my Live set, so CerebelUSB had to be as tiny as possible, almost like a small converter between cables.
+At first I made a prototype that was small, but it made me consider making it as small as possible.
+The whole idea revolves around saving space and using smaller devices so they can be easily transported in a Live set, so CerebelUSB would have to be as small as possible, almost like a converter between cables.

-I love LED feedback so why not!
-I decided to add a nice white LED to show MIDI Output activity.
-As soon as MIDI data is received through the USB and is transformed in to Old School MIDI, the LED will flash, very helpful for troubleshooting or just nice light indicator for feedback in dark environments…
+I love LEDs so why not?!
+I decided to add a small LED to show the flow of MIDI out.
+As soon as the data is received over the USB and is transformed into “old school” MIDI, the LED will light up, very useful for troubleshooting or just a perfect ally to visualize MIDI events in low light environments…